Super-brawl-team/epsilon/poincare/doc/simplification.md

 ## Advanced Reduction

 It's expected to:
-- Reduce any reducible expression if given enough ressources
+- Reduce any reducible expression if given enough resources
-- Do its best with reduced ressources
+- Do its best with reduced resources
 - Be deterministic
 - Ignore second term of dependencies